Based on the feedback from the users, we hereby provide a list of FAQs to help our users to understand the Redundancy Payment Calculator better.

 <p><a href="https://www.redundancypaymentcalculator.com.au" target="_blank">Redundancy Calculator</a></p>

 If long service leave or annual leave is paid out upon termination of employment, superannuation contributions are not required to be made.
-Please refer to Work out tax to withhold and super to pay on ATO website.
+Super guarantee is calculated based on ordinary time earnings (OTE).
+According to ATO unused annual leave, long service leave or sick leave included in the termination payments are not OTE so no super guarantee is paid.
+Please refer to List of payments that are ordinary time earnings on ATO website.

 If you mean the Employment Termination Payments (ETP) tax rate for people above the Preservation age (60 or older), it should be 17%.
 For people under preservation age (60), it should be 32.00%.
 However if the payment is a genuine redundancy payment and lower than the ETP tax-free limit, it will be tax free.
 Please read more about ETP caps on ATO website.